Featured image for 18 LLMs Tackle Shopify: Unexpected Results

 Iteration Process

-If the initial output contained errors—such as schema mismatches, incorrect query structures, or misinterpretation of the task—these were addressed through iterative prompts:
+If the initial output contained errors—like those outlined below—these were addressed through iterative prompts:

 • Error Feedback: Models were provided with specific error messages, including test outputs or stack traces.